Medically reviewed by Aimee Paik, MD

 The great thing about tretinoin is that it’s not one-size-fits-all.
 Tretinoin comes in a range of concentrations, from 0.018% all the way to 0.1%!
 So the good news is that you don’t need to immediately go with the strongest concentration.
 At Apostrophe, we often suggest patients start with a lower dose of 0.018% or 0.025% so they can start adjusting to a retinoid and we can more safely move them up to higher percentages if needed.
 The more concentrated, the more likely you are to get irritation, so better safe than sorry!

 Tretinoin is a form of Vitamin A– a fat-soluble vitamin.
 What this means is that tretinoin can layer really well with your more moisturizing and rich skincare products without hurting it’s efficacy.
 A technique that I personally love (and lots of drier skin folks love) is applying your moisturizer as a buffer, then apply your tretinoin, and lastly, seal it all in with another layer of moisturizer.
-Our dermatologists recommend you don’t shy away from your favorite moisturizers when starting tretinoin because moisturizers will help soothe any irritation and keep your skin from getting flakey and overly dry.
+The dermatology providers on our platform recommend you don’t shy away from your favorite moisturizers when starting tretinoin because moisturizers will help soothe any irritation and keep your skin from getting flakey and overly dry.

 If you don’t want to deal with layering your skincare (trust me, that extra little step can be annoying when you’re tired) you can try just putting one pump of your tretinoin into a dollop of moisturizer, mixing them together, and putting that on your face!